 Price: The price per competitor ranges from $499 to $749 depending on how early competitors sign up for the event.
 The price increases as less expensive pricing tiers sell out.

 Competitors are required to bring the following equipment.
 It is their responsibility to ensure that it is in good working order prior to arriving at the event.
-Competitors must carry everything they use during the event, and cannot receive any materials from spectators or other teams.
-If competitors elect to purchase food* during registration, it will be provided at check-in.
-Water refills are provided throughout the event.
+Competitors must carry everything they use during the event and cannot receive any materials including food from spectators or other teams Water refills are provided throughout the event.

 - Back pack - 40L recommended

 - Water Containers - total of 3 liters minimum